netlify/headlesscms.org/site/content/projects/appernetic.md

 application:
   - Blogs
   - Small Personal Sites
-description: Appernetic allows you to build faster and more secure websites, it is the bridge between the simplicity of static websites and user-friendliness of CMS (content management system) authoring interfaces.
+description: The bridge between the simplicity of static websites and user-friendliness of CMS.
 ---
 ## Prose
 Appernetic allows you to build faster and more secure websites, it is the bridge between the simplicity of static websites and user-friendliness of CMS (content management system) authoring interfaces.